Welcome to the Marine & Coastal Conservation Spatial Planning Lab.

 Our goals are 1) to develop practical and repeatable research methods to inform MSP, and 2) to contribute to the development, application and standardization of MSP tools locally and internationally.

-Within the Department of Geography and Human Environmental Studies, students can work to achieve a Masters of Arts in Geography, Masters of Arts in Geography with a concentration in Resource Management and Environmental Planning, and a Masters of Science in Geographic Information Science.
+Within the Department of Geography and Environment, students can work to achieve a Masters of Arts in Geography, Masters of Arts in Geography with a concentration in Resource Management and Environmental Planning, and a Masters of Science in Geographic Information Science.